Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Experiments

 In this RQ, we investigate how the semantic gap between a vulnerable code snippet and its corresponding patch influences the model's decision-making process.
-The CodeBLEU valus of test samples are divided into five distinct groups based on their CodeBLEU scores: (1) >0.95, (2) 0.90–0.95, (3) 0.85–0.90, (4) 0.80–0.85, and (5) 0.75–0.80.
-Pairs with CodeBLEU < 0.75 are excluded, as there are less than 325 pairs from 0 to 0.75, which is not statistical significant when splited into the same intervals.
-As established in RQ1 and RQ2, fine-tuned LLMs often fall into a "semantic trap," where they over-rely on broad functional patterns rather than capturing the intrinsic security logic.
-We hypothesize that the semantic gap (i.e., the degree of modification in a patch) is a decisive factor: a smaller gap (high similarity) creates a stronger "trap" that misleads the model into treating both versions as identical, whereas a larger gap provides more distinct signals for the model to differentiate between vulnerable and fixed states.
+As established in RQ1, models fine-tuned without explicit reasoning often fall into a "semantic trap," where they over-rely on superficial code patterns rather than capturing the intrinsic root causes of vulnerabilities.
+However, finetuning with explicit reasoning alleviates this issue, making the models noticeably more robust against such pitfalls.
+Building on these findings, we hypothesize that the semantic gap (i.e., the degree of modification in a patch) is a decisive factor in this phenomenon: a smaller gap (high similarity) creates a stronger "trap" that misleads the model into treating both versions as identical, whereas a larger gap provides more distinct structural signals for the model to differentiate between vulnerable and fixed states.

-To test this, we reorganize \DA into training and test splits where each vulnerable sample is strictly paired with its corresponding patch in the same split, ensuring that evaluation always occurs on complete pairs (vuln, patch), unlike the original \DA split.
-We then fine-tune the same five LLMs on this restructured \DA and evaluate their performance across subsets of test pairs stratified by CodeBLEU score, a metric introduced in \S~\ref{sec:codebleu} to quantify semantic similarity between code fragments.
-The pairs are grouped into five ranges: (1) >0.95, (2) 0.90–0.95, (3) 0.85–0.90, (4) 0.80–0.85, and (5) 0.75–0.80, with lower scores indicating greater semantic divergence.
-The resulting performance trends across these strata are reported in Table~\ref{finding3}.
+To test this hypothesis, we reorganize \DA into distinct training and test splits where each vulnerable sample is strictly paired with its corresponding patch in the same split.
+This ensures that evaluation always occurs on complete pairs (vuln, patch).
+We then fine-tune the five representative LLMs on this restructured \DA under two paradigms.
+We evaluate their performance across subsets of test pairs stratified by CodeBLEU score, a metric introduced in \S~\ref{sec:codebleu} to quantify semantic similarity between code fragments.
+The test samples are divided into five distinct intervals based on their CodeBLEU scores: (1) \textgreater0.95, (2) 0.90–0.95, (3) 0.85–0.90, (4) 0.80–0.85, and (5) 0.75–0.80, with lower scores indicating greater semantic divergence.
+Pairs with a CodeBLEU score \textless 0.75 are excluded, as there are fewer than 325 pairs in that range, which is not statistically significant when split into intervals.

-\textbf{Results of RQ3.} As shown in Table~\ref{finding3}, for all five fine-tuned LLMs, performance metrics, including F1-score, accuracy, precision, and recall, exhibit a consistent upward trend as the semantic divergence between vulnerable and patched code increases (i.e., as CodeBLEU scores decrease from >0.95 to 0.75–0.80).
-This indicates that models achieve better detection performance when the vulnerability and its patch are semantically more distinct, suggesting that larger semantic gaps provide clearer discriminative signals for the model to learn.